 Mood.
-Mood was not affected by the manipulation of game difficulty (M=5.08 vs. 5.16, SD=1.09 vs. 1.12, F(1, 185)=.061, not significant [NS]).
-While mood did correlate with local optimism (r=.30, p<.001), the effect of the manipulation on sequential choice consistency persisted (F(1, 184)=3.9, p<.05) when controlling for mood.
-Therefore, differences in mood could not explain the foresight effect.
-We discuss the role of these factors in more detail in the general discussion because the effects of these factors varied in the subsequent studies and do not explain the foresight effect.
+Mood was not affected by the manipulation of game difficulty (M = 5.08 vs. 5.16, SD = 1.09 vs. 1.12, F(1,185) = .061, n.s.).
+While mood did correlate with local optimism (r = .30, p < .001), the effect of the manipulation on sequential choice consistency persisted (F(1, 184) = 3.9, p < .05) when controlling for mood.
+Therefore, differences in mood could not explain the Foresight Effect.
+We will discuss the role of these factors in more detail in the general discussion, as the effects of these factors varied in the subsequent studies, and do not explain the Foresight Effect.

-Causal Contingency Belief.
-Did participants believe that the choice of media could have a causal impact on their performance in the Scrabble Game?
-Contrary to this possibility, the vast majority (85%) of participants indicated that the media survey could not affect their performance in the Scrabble Game.
-The 7.5% who believed it could have an effect provided reasons that were completely irrelevant to the purpose of the manipulation (e.g., "I think it relaxed me from the stress").
-Thus the effect does not seem to be driven by explicit magical thinking (St. James, Handelman, and Taylor 2011).
-We probed participants for the same question in the following studies as well, and we consistently found no evidence for magical thinking (online Appendix Table 4).
+Causal contingency belief.
+Did participants believe that the choice of media could have a causal impact on their performance in the Scrabble game?
+Contrary to this possibility, the vast majority (85%) of participants indicated that the media survey could not affect their performance in the Scrabble game.
+The 7.5% who believed it could have an effect provided reasons that were completely irrelevant to the purpose of the manipulation (e.g., "I think it relaxed me from the stress.").
+Thus, the effect does not seem to be driven by explicit magical thinking (James,

+Handelman and Taylor 2011).
+We probed participants for the same question in the following studies as well, and consistently found no evidence for magical thinking (web appendix Table 4).

-In sum, the results of study 1 demonstrate that local optimism or pessimism about a specific imminent outcome can influence whether consumers repeat a recent consumer choice or choose a novel option instead.
+In sum, the results of Study 1 demonstrate that local optimism or pessimism about a specific imminent outcome can influence whether consumers repeat a recent consumer choice or choose a novel option instead.
 In particular, local optimism induced sequential choice consistency, whereas local pessimism induced sequential variety seeking.

-STUDY 2: THE FORESIGHT EFFECT IS FUTURE ORIENTED
+STUDY 2: THE FORESIGHT EFFECT IS FUTURE-ORIENTED

-In study 2, we test whether the foresight effect is future oriented, as proposed.
-If the future outcome is resolved before the second choice is made, then circumstances will no longer motivate participants to either increase or decrease self-continuity, and the foresight effect will be eliminated.
-The study uses a 2 (Outlook: Optimistic vs. Pessimistic) \times 2 (Choice: Before Prize vs. After Prize) between-subjects design, using a similar experimental procedure as in study 1.
+In Study 2, we test whether the Foresight Effect is future-oriented, as proposed.
+If the future outcome is resolved before the second choice is made, then circumstances will no longer motivate participants to either increase or decrease self-continuity, and the Foresight Effect will be eliminated.
+The study uses a 2 (Outlook: Optimistic vs. Pessimistic) x 2 (Choice: Before Prize vs. After Prize) between-subjects design, using a similar experimental procedure as in Study 1.

-We recruited participants ($N\!=\!431$, $M{\rm age}\!=\!34.6$, 46% male) from the same online subject pool as study 1, for \$2.50.
-We used a Movie Preference Consumer Survey instead of the Online Media Consumer Survey in study 1.
+We recruited participants (N = 431, $M{age} = 34.6$, 46%Male) from the same online subject pool as Study 1, for \$2.50.
+We used a "Movie Preference Consumer Survey" instead of the "Online Media Consumer Survey" in Study 1.
 The dependent variable was the sequential consistency of choices among Action, Romance, Drama, and Animation movie trailers.
-For example, a participant who chose Action as the first choice and Animation as the second choice watched the trailer for Avengers: Age of Ultron before the practice round of the Scrabble Game and watched the trailer for Minions before the prize round of the Scrabble Game (full details in the online appendix).
+For example, a participant who chose "Action" in the first choice and "Animation" in the second choice watched the trailer for "Avengers: Age of Ultron" before the practice round of the Scrabble game, and watched the trailer for "Minions" before the prize round of the Scrabble game (full details in the web appendix).

-We again manipulated situational outlook by making the Scrabble Game easy or difficult.
-In addition, we embedded the second movie choice either before the prize round of the Scrabble Game (as in study 1), or after the prize round, to manipulate the presence of future-oriented motivation.
+We again manipulated situational outlook by making the Scrabble game easy or difficult.
+In addition, we embedded the second movie choice either before the prize round of the Scrabble game (as in Study 1), or after the prize round, to manipulate the presence of future-oriented motivation.

-At the end of the study, participants filled out manipulation check questions and scales including mood, long-term optimism, dispositional optimism (Scheier et al. 1994), general self-efficacy (Schwarzer and Jerusalem 1995), self-monitoring (Lennox and Wolfe 1984), self-concept clarity (Campbell et al. 1996), believed purpose of the study, and demographic questions.
+At the end of the study, participants filled out manipulation check questions and scales including mood, long-term optimism, dispositional optimism (Scheier et al., 1994), general self-efficacy (Schwarzer and Jerusalem 1995), self-monitoring (Lennox and Wolfe 1984), self-concept clarity (Campbell et al. 1996), believed purpose of the study, and demographic questions.